 We can all agree that nothing says ‘Sydney’ quite like hitting up an aesthetic bar with iconic views, sinking your teeth in some delicious sides and cooling down with a cocktail in hand.
-With summer nearing upon us (hello, sunshine!), following a truly unique year, we think now is the perfect time to celebrate hard and make up for our mid-year absence.

 Because there are simply too many amazing places to choose from, we wanted to simplify the process and list six of our favourite must-visit bars spread across this fair city.
 Cheers to that.